sibasishm/fullstack-boilerplate/README.md

 ### Server

--   mikro-orm is to interact(CRUD operations) with the database.
+-   mikro-orm to interact(CRUD operations) with the database.
--   PostgreSQL as the database
+-   PostgreSQL as the database.